 Lifestyle and home remedies

-Understanding your condition can help you control it.
+Understanding your condition can help you take better control of it:

 - Take your medication correctly.
 Don't adjust your dosage before talking to your doctor.
 If you feel your medication should be changed, discuss it with your doctor.